 The complication rate following hip replacement surgery is low.
 Serious complications, such as joint infection, occur in less than 2% of patients.
 Major medical complications, such as heart attack or stroke, occur even less frequently.
 However, chronic illnesses may increase the potential for complications.
 Although uncommon, when these complications occur they can prolong or limit full recovery.

 Infection may occur superficially in the wound or deep around the prosthesis.
-It may happen while in the hospital or after you go home.
+It may happen within days or weeks of surgery.
 It may even occur years later.